 Heather has a Bachelor of Arts in Government from Western New England College in Springfield, MA and a Master of Arts in Legislative Affairs from The George Washington University in Washington, DC.

 Heather and her husband, Chris Matson, moved to Iowa in 2003 for Chris to attend medical school at Des Moines University.
 It didn’t take long to fall in love with Iowa and decide to stay and raise a family here.
 They live in the Prairie Trail neighborhood of Ankeny with their eight-year old twins, Emma and Henry, and their dog, Tater.
 Chris is a family practice physician at Broadlawns Medical Center in Des Moines.
-Emma and Henry are in second grade at their neighborhood school, Prairie Trail Elementary.
+Emma and Henry are in third grade at their neighborhood school, Prairie Trail Elementary.

 Heather’s passion for advocacy and dedication to improving public policy has led to a unique career in government affairs and politics.
 She has worked in several roles on presidential, congressional, and statewide campaigns, including those of then-Senator John Kerry, Congressman Leonard Boswell, Secretary of Agriculture candidate Dusky Terry, and former-Governor Tom Vilsack.
 Her issue advocacy has ranged from organizations as varied as the Chicago Mercantile Exchange to Planned Parenthood, demonstrating the importance of being committed to understanding our role in the global economy as well as access to quality health care services for our citizens.